vasi/gitosis2gitlab/README.md

   * gitosis2gitlab is written in Ruby, and uses the ```inifile``` gem.
 Make sure Ruby and that gem are installed.
   * To keep the same permissions as your gitosis setup, gitosis2gitlab needs your gitosis-admin directory.
 Clone it into the gitosis2gitlab directory.
 * To enable gitosis2gitlab, you generate an authorized_keys file based on the gitosis-admin directory.
 Run ```gitosis2gitlab.rb" authorized_keys```, and put the output into the user's ~/.ssh/authorized_keys file.
+* Since users already know the SSH key of the gitosis server, their SSH will warn them when they try to connect to the same domain, but it has a different SSH key.
+To fix this, you can copy the SSH host keys from the gitosis server to your gitosis2gitlab proxy server.

 If you also want to setup GitLab manually instead of using the ```setup-gitlab.rb``` and ```setup-repos.rb``` scripts, here's what to do: